HomeGuides › How to Use Kalshi

 Are Kalshi earnings taxable?

 Yes.
 Profits from Kalshi trades are subject to US federal income tax.
-Kalshi issues 1099 forms for tax reporting.
-Consult a tax professional for your specific situation, as tax treatment of event contracts may vary.
+Kalshi issues 1099-B forms for tax reporting.
+Consult a tax professional for your specific situation, as the exact tax treatment of event contracts (ordinary income vs. Section 1256 treatment) remains an evolving area.

 What happens if Kalshi shuts down?